"How much does it cost to build an inground pool?"

 If you need to see how many gallons of water your swimming pool will hold, use our water calculator here!

 Fencing cost will vary widely based on how big your yard is and what material you use.
 The average price to install a fence is around $2,400.
 Most homeowners choose a six-foot privacy fence, with costs varying even then from $3-$13 per linear foot.
-However, fencing may not be required in some areas if you have automatic safety.
+However, fencing may not be required in some areas if you have an automatic safety cover.

 Additional resources for your pool buying journey: